Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Cannot add components to the connection string

+The legacy Event Hub clients allowed customers to add components to the connection string retrieved from the portal.
+The legacy clients are in packages [com.microsoft.azure:azure-eventhubs][MavenAzureEventHubs] and [com.microsoft.azure:azure-eventhubs-eph][MavenAzureEventHubsEPH].

 #### Adding "TransportType=AmqpWebSockets"

 The previous generation of the Event Hubs client library supported extending connection strings using special tokens for certain scenarios.
 The current generation supports connection strings only in the form published by the Azure portal.
 To request using the `AmqpWebSockets` transport, it would be specified when building the client.
 See [PublishEventsWithSocketsAndProxy.java][PublishEventsWithWebSocketsAndProxy] for more details.